Skip to the main content.

-Film Sealing in Automation
+Film Sealing in Automation | 3P Innovation

-In this blog Alex Jezequel, Product Engineer at 3P innovation, discusses some of the key decision factors, benefits and drawbacks of the various sealing methods available.
+In this blog, Alex Jezequel, Product Engineer at 3P innovation, discusses some of the key decision factors, benefits and drawbacks of the various sealing methods available.

 Many products in the pharmaceutical, medical, food and consumer goods industries rely on film seals to make their product function.
 As a result of working at 3P innovation for the last 9 years I have had the opportunity to work on many applications and encounter a range of sealing methods, which has given me some useful insights as well as spurred me to want to learn more about the decision-making process that leads to the most appropriate solution.